NethServer/docs/administrator-manual/en/webtop5.rst

 Visibility can be set only during label creation.
 To change the label visibility you need to delete the label and recreate it again.

-The created labels (both Private and Shared) can be used transversally on any other module (Mail, Address Book, Calendar and Tasks).
+The created labels (both Private and Shared) can be used on any other module (Mail, Address Book, Calendar and Tasks).

 Custom fields